vanchee/containers-sydsummit-workshop-2019/workshop-1/README.md

 ## Lab 1 - Containerize the Mythical Mysfits adoption agency platform

 The Mythical Mysfits adoption agency infrastructure has always been running directly on EC2 VMs.
-Our first step will be to modernize how our code is packaged by containerizing the current Mythical Mysfits adoption platform, which we'll also refer to as the monolith application.
+Our first step will be to modernize how our code is packaged by containerizing the current Mythical Mysfits adoption platform, which we'll also refer to as the docker application.
 To do this, you will create a [Dockerfile](https://docs.docker.com/engine/reference/builder/), which is essentially a recipe for [Docker](https://aws.amazon.com/docker) to build a container image.
 You'll use your [AWS Cloud9](https://aws.amazon.com/cloud9/) development environment to author the Dockerfile, build the container image, and run it to confirm it's able to process adoptions.

 [Containers](https://aws.amazon.com/what-are-containers/) are a way to package software (e.g. web server, proxy, batch process worker) so that you can run your code and all of its dependencies in a resource isolated process.
 You might be thinking, "Wait, isn't that a virtual machine (VM)?"
 Containers virtualize the operating system, while VMs virtualize the hardware.
 Containers provide isolation, portability and repeatability, so your developers can easily spin up an environment and start building without the heavy lifting.
 More importantly, containers ensure your code runs in the same way anywhere, so if it works on your laptop, it will also work in production.